We Care Hawkins County

 A Lifeline for Those Who Need It Most.

-Our mission is to support individuals in Hawkins County through accessible recovery resources, drug abuse prevention education, and compassionate harm reduction services.
+Our mission is to support individuals in Hawkins County through accessible recovery resources, drug abuse prevention education, and compassionate overdose mitigation services.
 We believe that everyone deserves the chance to heal and achieve wellness, and we are here to walk alongside those on their journey to recovery—one life at a time.

 Together for Recovery and Prevention in Hawkins County.